Last Updated on May 14, 2019 by Klaus Crow

 Knowing how chord formulas work and knowing the notes on the strings is the ultimate combination.

-Let’s see what you can do with chord formulas:
+What can you do with chord formulas?

 – Learn how to make your own chords.